The final days of Doug Mastriano’s shoestring campaign: Is his ‘army’ of fans enough?

 Mastriano has run an unconventional campaign that hasn’t evolved much since his big primary win in May.

-He crushed eight other Republican opponents with a hard-right strategy with Christian nationalist ideals.
-He relied on a statewide base built largely on Facebook, first by his opposition to Democratic Gov. Tom Wolf’s coronavirus safety measures, then by his efforts to overturn the results of the presidential election, echoing Trump’s false claims of widespread voter fraud.
+He crushed eight other Republican candidates with a hard-right strategy and Christian nationalist ideals.
+He relied on a statewide base built largely on Facebook, first by his opposition to Democratic Gov. Tom Wolf’s coronavirus safety measures, then by his efforts to overturn the results of the 2020 presidential election, echoing Trump’s false claims of widespread voter fraud.

 Since then, however, Mastriano has done little to broaden that base.
 Nor has he attracted much financial help from national GOP organizations.
 A deep-pocketed conservative group in Pennsylvania that was running ads against Shapiro pulled them down a few weeks ago and expressed frustration with Mastriano’s refusal to connect with independent voters and moderate Democrats.